 MICROZEIT is a new independent publisher focused on digital culture and computer history.
 We open up with a book series about digital creativity in the 80s.
 THE ATARI ST AND THE CREATIVE PEOPLE are narrative art books with a premier presentation of contemporary motion design.
 For the first time fast paced pixel movements are captured in a book.
 Our hearts are beating for digital art as well as for good storytelling.

 Find our trademark design and view on the pixel era in the first volume BREAKIN’ THE BORDERS.
-Every part of this book is a journey and we work hard on transmitting this idea for you.
-It’s work-in-progress.
-Thanks to a solid crowdfunding it will be an attractive analogue conversion of screen art.
-As independent producers it’s our ambition to close some gaps in the puzzle of “digital culture”.
+Every part of this book was a journey and we worked hard on transmitting this idea for you.
+Thanks to a solid crowdfunding it is an attractive analogue conversion of screen art on Atari’s 16-bit computers.
+As independent producers it’s our ambition to close the gaps in the puzzle of “digital culture”.
 Be with us.

 RETRO GAMER No. 171 on Volume 1